-1.7M More Airbags Recalled – What This Mom Found Out And Virginians Need to Know
+More Vehicle Air Bags Recalled – What Virginians Need to Know

 By Nancy B

-Years ago, we received a recall for the airbags for one of our cars and checked the others online, none of which had the airbags.
-Or so I thought.
-Then I heard in the news that 3.3 million more cars were recalled for the same bad airbags.
-I immediately went online and sure enough, three more of our cars were identified to have them.
-With my kids driving back to school and work, time was not on our side.
-But I wanted to know their cars were safe.
-So, I did a little digging and here's what I found out.
+Years ago, we received a recall for the air bags in one of our cars and checked the others online.
+None of them had the air bags—or so I thought.
+Then I heard in the news that 3.3 million more cars were recalled for the same bad air bags.
+I immediately went online, and sure enough, three of our family cars were identified as having defective air bags.
+I wanted to know what to do, so I did a little digging, and here's what I found out.

-In 2016, the NHTSA expanded its open 2008 recall ordering Takata to replace ALL airbags manufactured with the chemical PSAN or phased-stabilized ammonium nitrate.
-The chemical creates a small explosion to facilitate the inflation of the airbag during a collision.
-They found that prolonged exposure to heat and humidity were causing the chemical to burn too quickly.
+In 2016, the NHTSA expanded its open 2008 recall, ordering Takata to replace ALL air bags manufactured with the chemical PSAN or phased-stabilized ammonium nitrate.
+The chemical creates a small explosion to facilitate the air bag's inflation during a collision.
+They found that prolonged exposure to heat and humidity was causing the chemical to burn too quickly.
 This resulted in the unintended explosion of a metal canister component inside the airbag, sending dangerous shrapnel directly at the driver and front seat passenger.

 Takata Airbags Recalled